bsv9/gocoin-ruby/README.md

 )
 ```

+You then need to either use an HTTP client to GET the URL returned by construct_code_url or paste it into your browser and manually copy the RETURNED_CODE in the redirect (see below).

 The redirect will return the code as a parameter in the URL.
 For example:
 https://myapp.com?code=RETURNED_CODE&state=state_token_you_provide

 Call Client#authenticate with the code as a parameter to retrieve a persistent token with the requests grant permissions.

 ``` ruby
 token = gocoin_client.authenticate( code: CODE )
 gocoin_client.token = token[:access_token]
 ```
 Note that token[:access_token] should be stored in your app if you wish to avoid the authentication procedure each time the app is used.
+Once you have a valid access token, you can make all of the following API calls.

-#### Retrieve user data from the API.
+#### Retrieve user data

 ``` ruby
 # Gocoin::User#self()